ayushsaurabh/BayesianDeconvolution/README.md

 ![image](https://github.com/ayushsaurabh/B-SIM/assets/87823118/461213dd-18f6-4766-a75e-d266511d102d)

 Finally, as samples are collected, the code saves intermediate samples and analysis data onto the hard drive in the TIFF format with file names that look like "mean_inferred_object_2.0.tif" and "inferred_object_2.0.tif".
-The save frequency can be modified by changing a few inference parameters in the "input_parameters.jl" file: "chain_burn_in_period" which is set based on when the sampler converges for the **first time**; simulated annealing is restarted at regular intervals set by the parameter "annealing_frequency"; simulated annealing starts with temperature set by "annealing_starting_temperature" and then the temperature decays exponentially with time constant set by "annealing_time_constant"; samples to be averaged are collected after the "annealing_burn_in_period" during which the sampler converges after increasing the temperature; and lastly, samples are collected at the "averaging_frequency" after the annealing burn-in period.
+The save frequency can be modified by changing a few inference parameters in the "input_parameters.jl" file: "chain_burn_in_period" during which an optimizer quickly converges to a reasonable deconvolved image after the code is started; simulated annealing is restarted at regular intervals after chain burn-in and is set by the parameter "annealing_frequency"; simulated annealing starts with temperature set by "annealing_starting_temperature" and then the temperature decays exponentially with time constant set by "annealing_time_constant"; samples to be averaged are collected after the "annealing_burn_in_period" during which the sampler converges after increasing the temperature; and lastly, samples are collected at the "averaging_frequency" after the annealing burn-in period.
 Use of simulated annealing here helps uncorrelate the chain of samples by smoothing and widening the posterior at intermediate iterations by raising temperature, allowing the sampler to easily move far away from the current sample.
 Based on these parameters, the samples are saved whenever the following conditions are satisfied:

 ```
  if (draw == chain_burn_in_period) || ((draw > chain_burn_in_period) &&